 The character has superb knife-fighting skills, able to do things with a blade that make it deadlier than a sword.
 A blademaster can dart in and out of combat with astounding speed, cutting deep gouges into the enemy.
-If a character with this talent is attacking or parrying with knives (not Power Knives, just normal mundane blades) he counts as having a Reach 4 weapon and all hits count as critical hits.
+If a character with this talent is attacking or parrying with knives he counts as having a Reach 4 weapon and all hits count as critical hits.